 Dysautonomic disorders aren't, by themselves, listed impairments.
 But because dysautonomic disorders are frequently comorbid (occurring at the same time) with other diseases, you may have another condition severe enough to meet a listing.
 Cardiovascular, neurological, or digestive system issues are among the most common comorbidities with dysautonomia and have their own categories in Social Security's "Blue Book" of listed impairments.

-If you don't have a condition that meets a listing, the SSA must determine if your symptoms prevent you from working.
-The agency does this by reviewing your medical records to see what restrictions you have that could limit the types of jobs you can do, a process called assessing your residual functional capacity (RFC).
+If you don't have a condition that meets a listing, Social Security will decide whether your symptoms prevent you from doing the jobs you've done in the past.
+The agency does this by reviewing your medical records to see what restrictions you have that could limit the types of jobs you can do, a process called "assessing your "residual functional capacity" (RFC).

 A typical RFC for somebody with dysautonomia will likely include restrictions on the following: